vaibhav-997/Ecommerce-Project/Readme.md

 - **Mobile Optimization**: The mobile responsiveness of the UI can be improved.
 Ensure a seamless user experience on various devices by optimizing the layout for smaller screens.

+## Security

+- **Secured Routes**: After login, the login and signup routes are not accessible, ensuring the security of user authentication.

+- **Admin-Only Routes**: Normal users cannot access the "Add Product" route and update/delete functionalities, ensuring that only authorized admins can perform these actions.

 ## About Me

 I'm passionate about full-stack development with a focus on backend technologies.
 While my expertise lies in backend development, I'm actively working to enhance my frontend skills to become a well-rounded developer.
 This project is a testament to my dedication to continuous learning and improvement.